Jack-wjp/aws-client-sigv4-cpp/README.md

 # aws-client-sigv4-cpp
 For this code I have used C++ POCO Library
+To compile the code you have to install poco library and google test

 # C++ implementation of AWS Signatrue V4 for signing API request